koansys/jshint-v8/README.markdown

 Build
 -----

-[Download][v8 doc] and compile v8 JavaScript engine as shared library.
+[Download][v8 doc] and compile v8 JavaScript engine according official manual as shared library.
 On my 64bit Ubuntu Linux I have used:

     scons library=shared arch=x64

-Copy the v8 shared library to /usr/lib
+Copy the v8 shared library to /usr/lib or whatever place is appropriate for your OS:

     sudo cp libv8.so /usr/lib

-Build this jslint-v8
+Compile jslint-v8

-    V8_BASEDIR=/your/path/to/v8-trunk rake build
+    V8_BASEDIR=/your/path/to/v8-trunk rake compile

+If you do not have ruby/rake you can run g++ directly, please look inside Rakefile.

 Run on console